 For instance, if you are involved in an accident with an ICBC-insured vehicle, then Autoplan no-fault (Part 7) insurance benefits should extend to you – regardless of who was at fault.
 No-fault coverage includes:

 - Medical and rehabilitation benefits

 - Wage loss benefits (up to $1,200 per month)

 - Homemaker benefits (up to $145 per week).

 If another driver’s negligence caused the collision, you may also be eligible to file a tort claim for compensation through the driver’s third party liability coverage.
 By law, every B.C. motorist must carry a minimum of $200,000 in third party liability coverage.
 However, most motorists carry higher amounts.
 A tort claim may result in compensation that includes:

-In a bicycle accident claim, it will be equally important to show that you were not at fault.
+In a cycling accident claim, it will be equally important to show that you were not at fault.
 An ICBC claims adjuster, for instance, may argue that your failure to follow your duties as a cyclist under the Motor Vehicle Act contributed to the accident.
 The law requires cyclists in B.C. to:

 Klein Lawyers will aggressively challenge any attempt to blame you for a bicycle accident that harmed you or caused the loss of a loved one.
 We always conduct thorough investigations and, in many cases, we consult with accident reconstruction experts.
-Our goal is simple: We want to prepare the strongest possible case on your behalf and pursue the maximum amount for you.
+Our goal is simple.
+We want to prepare the strongest possible case on your behalf and pursue the maximum amount for you.